pauldardeau/tataille/README.md

 Platforms/Tools
 ---------------
-This project is developed in C++ with the intent to be C++11 compliant.
+This project is developed in C++.
+The original intent was to be C++11 compliant, however, it's been subsequently downgraded to C++98 for greater portability (fringe platforms).

 Meaning of Tataille
 -------------------